vitalets/global-cache/README.md

  └── auth-state.json
 ```

-> By default, all persistent values are stored in the `.global-cache` directory.
-Add this directory to your `.gitignore` file to avoid committing it.
+> By default, all persistent values are stored in the `.global-cache` directory, but you can change this location in the [config](#globalcachedefineconfigconfig).
+Make sure to add the chosen directory to your `.gitignore` file to avoid committing it.

 ## Use Cases
 All code samples are currently for Playwright.